-Anti-CRISPR/CAS9-FITC antibody, Mouse monoclonal (mouse IgG1 isotype) is derived from the hybridoma 7A9-3A3 produced by the fusion of mouse myeloma cells and splenocytes from BALB/c mice immunized with a recombinant protein within the N-terminal region of Streptococcus pyogene Cas9.
+Anti-CRISPR/CAS9 antibody, Mouse monoclonal (mouse IgG1 isotype) is derived from the hybridoma 7A9-3A3 produced by the fusion of mouse myeloma cells and splenocytes from BALB/c mice immunized with a recombinant protein within the N-terminal region of Streptococcus pyogene Cas9.
 The isotype is determined by ELISA using Mouse Monoclonal Antibody Isotyping Reagents, Product Number ISO2.
 The antibody is purified from culture supernatant of hybridoma cells.
-The purified antibody is conjugated to fluorescein isothiocyanate (FITC).

-Monoclonal Anti-CRISPR/CAS9-FITC recognizes the CAS9 protein in CAS9 construct overexpression systems.
-The antibody successfully recognizes mutant Cas9 variants, including nickase Cas9 and dead Cas9 (dCas9) and does not cross react with FnCas9 from Francisella novicida bacteria and Cpf1 proteins from Acidaminococcus sp. (strain BV3L6) and Lachnospiraceae bacterium ND2006.
-The antibody may be used in various immunochemical techniques including Immunofluorescence.
+Anti-CRISPR/CAS9 antibody, Mouse monoclonal recognizes over-expression systems containing CAS9 construct.
+Monoclonal Anti-CRISPR/CAS9 does not cross react with FnCas9 from Francisella novicida bacteria nor Cpf1 proteins from Acidaminococcus sp. (strain BV3L6) and Lachnospiraceae bacterium ND2006.
+The antibody may be used in various immunochemical techniques including immunoblotting, immunofluorescence and immunoprecipitation.

-Genetic and epigenetic control of cells with genome engineering technologies enable a broad range of applications including animal models, genetically modified products, food safety, bio-fuel, gene therapy, and drug development.1
+Genetic and epigenetic control of cells with genome engineering technologies enable a broad range of applications including animal models, genetically modified products, food safety, bio-fuel, gene therapy and drug development.1

 CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) belongs to the type II CRISPR/CAS9 system.
-It is part of an adaptive immune system of the Streptococcus pyogenes SF370, protecting from pathogens' target genes by cleaving the foreign DNA in a sequence-dependent manner.2
+It is part of an adaptive immune system of the Streptococcus pyogenes SF370, protecting from pathogens' targets genes by cleaving the foreign DNA in a sequence-dependent manner.2